winglang/wing/docs/04-resources/counter.md

 keywords: [Wing reference, Wing language, language, Wing sdk, Wing programming language, Counter]
 ---

-The `cloud.Counter` resource represents a container for one or more counters in the cloud.
-The number can be increased or decreased atomically by any number of clients.
+The `cloud.Counter` resource represents a stateful container for one or more numbers in the cloud.

 ## Usage